esnet/gdg/internal/api/README.md

-Everything in here is intended implemented due to limitations or bugs found.
+Everything in here is implemented due to limitations or bugs found in the OpenAPI Grafana API.

-Currently, the /api/health is not documented via swagger therefore the extended API provides that functionality.

-The /api/users is documented incorrectly and mapped to the wrong response type, so for the time being relying on a custom implementation to derive the same functionality.
+Any implementation in this package is temporary workaround till the spec/API is fixed or providing custom data models to better organize results for GDGs use case.